g-simmons/g-simmons.github.io/_pages/useful_links.md

 - **Remembering things** with [Obsidian Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition)

-If you have similar taste and have suggestions for my workflow, I'd love to connect!
+If you have similar taste and have suggestions for my workflow, I'd love to hear from you!